 Healthcare workers on the front lines of the COVID-19 crisis are treating patients around the clock to help them recover.
 As a result, many workers have fallen ill and been forced to quarantine indefinitely, while some have even lost their lives.
-In the U.S., hospitals, clinics, and other healthcare organizations are adjusting their benefits and compensation policies to support their employees during these uncertain times.
+In the United States, hospitals, clinics, and other healthcare organizations are adjusting their benefits and compensation policies to support their employees during these uncertain times.

 Required cookies help make a website usable by enabling basic functions like page navigation and access to secure areas of the website.
 The website cannot function properly without these cookies.